KATY MARTIN is a visual artist whose work combines painting, photography and performance. She also makes film and video.

 She first traveled to China, in 2005, to show her films at the Shanghai Duolun Museum.
 Between 2005-2010, working in collaboration with a Shanghai film curator, she programmed American film/video in China (at MoCA Shanghai), was a regular contributor to a leading Chinese art magazine (Yishu Shijie), and curated Chinese media art in the USA (at Thomas Erben Gallery and Anthology Film Archives).
 In 2016, she was an artist-in-residence at Shanghai University.

-In 1974, Katy wrote an analysis of the puns in Marcel Duchamp’s film, Anémic-Cinéma, that was published in Studio International (London).
+In 1974, she wrote an analysis of the puns in Marcel Duchamp’s film, Anémic-Cinéma, that was published in Studio International (London) and has been widely quoted in the literature on Duchamp.